WMTW (TV): Sister radio stations

 Several radio stations have been co-owned with WMTW.
 The first, WMTW-FM (94.9), was co-owned with the television station from the radio station's launch in 1958 until 1971.
-94.9 FM, which became WHOM in 1976 and is now owned by Townsquare Media, continues to transmit from Mount Washington.
+That station, which became WHOM in 1976 and is now owned by Townsquare Media, continues to transmit from Mount Washington.
 The other two, WMTW (870 AM) in Gorham and WMTW-FM (106.7) in North Windham, held those call signs from 2001 to 2004 (Harron had acquired the stations in 1999), serving first as news-talk stations and later as all-news stations; WMTW and WMTW-FM were also simulcast on WLAM (1470 AM) in Lewiston.
 The three stations, branded as "Newsradio WMTW", aired and produced local news and talk programs as well as simulcasts of WMTW-TV's newscasts and the now-defunct news radio service of the Associated Press.

 The "Newsradio WMTW" stations were sold by Harron Communications to Nassau Broadcasting Partners in 2003.
 Soon after taking over, Nassau discontinued the format.
 The 870 frequency is now WLVP and simulcasts an oldies format with WLAM while 106.7 FM is now WXTP, a non-commercial Catholic radio station.
 An earlier FM station with the WMTW call sign (the descendant of W1XER) was not connected to WMTW-TV (having predated the station by several years) apart from also transmitting from Mount Washington.

 News operation

 For most of its history, WMTW's newscasts ranked third in the ratings behind longtime dominant WCSH and runner-up WGME-TV.
 However, in more recent years, the station has waged a spirited battle with WGME for second place and has beaten WGME in several key sweeps periods.

 In an attempt to take on WCSH and WGME in order to become more competitive, WMTW adapted its news department to appeal to change in viewer habits.
 It added a weekend morning show on January 2, 2010, offering an alternative to WCSH.
 Prior to this addition, the station only aired local weather cut-ins during the weekend edition of Good Morning America.
 WMTW starts its weekend morning news at 5 a.m., while WCSH begins its weekend morning news at 5 a.m. on Saturdays and 6 a.m. on Sundays; WGME has no local morning newscast on weekends except for during severe winter weather.

 On September 18, 2012, WMTW upgraded local news production to 16:9 enhanced definition widescreen.
 On September 9, 2013, WMTW launched a 60-minute newscast weeknights at 5.
-To coincide with the news expansion, WMTW moved Dr. Phil from 5 o'clock to the 3 p.m. time slot replacing The Ricki Lake Show (which had been cancelled).
+To coincide with the news expansion, WMTW moved Dr. Phil from 5 p.m. to the 3 p.m. time slot replacing The Ricki Lake Show (which had been canceled).
 It also debuted a new logo (very similar to fellow ABC outlet WTNH channel 8 in New Haven, Connecticut) and introduced an updated corporate graphics package from Hearst Television.